imrefazekas/harcon/README.md

 ========
-[harcon](https://github.com/imrefazekas/harcon) is a service bus for NodeJS/Browser giving superior abstraction layer for interoperability between entities in a highly structured and fragmented ecosystem.
+[harcon](https://github.com/imrefazekas/harcon) is a microservice solution for NodeJS/Browser giving superior abstraction layer for interoperability between entities in a highly structured and fragmented ecosystem.
-It allows you to design and implement complex workflows where context and causality of messages are important.
+It allows you to design and implement complex workflows and microservices where context and causality of messages are important.

 The library has a stunning feature list beyond basic messaging functionality.

 - __Channel-agnostic__: harcon represents a very abstract messaging framework allowing you to use any underlaying technology your application requires: [AMQP](http://www.amqp.org), [ZeroMQ](http://zeromq.org), [XMPP](http://xmpp.org), etc...
-For zeromq integration, please check this: [harcon-zero](https://github.com/imrefazekas/harcon-zero)
+For zeromq integration, please check this: [harcon-zero](https://github.com/imrefazekas/harcon-zero) For amqp integration, please check this: [harcon-amqp](https://github.com/imrefazekas/harcon-amqp)

 - __Tracking__: you can monitor every message delivered (request or response) by only few lines of code